Last Updated on

 If you are still not sold on one of these excellent guitars, you might want to swing by and check out our complete line-up of the best electric-acoustic guitars here.

 This has the nato tonewood body but the creme de la creme of the acoustic guitars in this line has the rosewood body.
 Heavy – yes, but it reflects more sonic energy than most other woods for crisp, glassy, and bell-like overtones.

 No. The other option is the Yamaha FGX820 model that has a mahogany back and sides, spruce top, and rosewood fingerboard and bridge.
 The only All Mahogany guitar is the acoustic-only version, the Yamaha FG850.
-For our full review on this acoustic guitar, click here!
+Take a look at our full review on the FG850 acoustic guitar here.